-One of the many highlights of this year’s PCOC will be the origami exhibition by attendees and special guests.
-The exhibit will be open to the public during Saturday and Sunday, a real treat for those in the Seattle Area!
+One of the many highlights of this year's PCOC will be the origami exhibition by attendees and special guests.
+The exhibit will be open to the public during Saturday and Sunday, a real treat for those in the Albuquerque Area!

 Exhibiting Your Art